Ordnance QF 3-inch howitzer

 Ordnance QF 3 inch howitzer was a howitzer fitted to British cruiser and infantry type tanks of the Second World War so they could fire a smoke shell in "close support" of other tanks or infantry.
 HE shells were also available.

-Earlier British tanks were fitted with a 3.7 in howitzer.
+Earlier British tanks were fitted with a 3.7 in howitzer, based on the QF 3.7-inch mountain howitzer.